sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

     ...
     ```

     The code creates the `cds.requires` section that didn't exist so far in the **package.json** file.
 Also, the code defines which configuration to use when running with the `[development]` profile.
 You define some general parameters for the authentication behavior.
-Notice that the users object is empty, in the next step, you will define some test users.
+Notice that the users object is empty, in the next step, you'll define some test users.

 3. In the **package.json** file, replace the empty `users` object with the `users` object from following code: